ScratMan/HASmartThermostat/README.md

 the PWM granularity will be reduced, leading to lower accuracy of temperature control, can be float in seconds, or time hh:mm:ss.
 * **kp** (Recommended): Set PID parameter, proportional (p) control value (float, default 100).
+*Note:* Once the thermostat has been created, changing the configuration PID values will not update the PID controller.
+Use the `smart_thermostat.set_pid_gain` service to update the PID values instead.
 * **ki** (Recommended): Set PID parameter, integral (i) control value (float, default 0).
 * **kd** (Recommended): Set PID parameter, derivative (d) control value (float, default 0).
 * **ke** (Optional): Set outdoor temperature compensation gain (e) control value (float, default 0).